California: Soon To Become The Land of Droughts…

 We must consider this drought in the context of climate change.
 We know the climate is changing because of human emissions of greenhouse gases and we know our water resources are especially vulnerable.
 Without further checks in the emission of greenhouse gases, this type of droughts could be seen more often, ravaging the ecosystem of California.
 These climatic changes are superimposed on top of our natural variability of floods and droughts and we must factor this into our responses.

-In spite of this, California will not run out of water, not in the coming one or two years.
-Many conservation efforts are being utilised like wastewater treatment and desalination of sea water to meet the demands.
+In spite of this, California will not run out of water, certainly not in the next one to two years.
+Many conservation efforts are being utilised like wastewater treatment and desalination of seawater to meet the demands.
 But for how long?
 The underground water basins would soon dry up and so will the little snow that is left on top of the Sierra Mountains.
 Unless we check our emissions, this Golden State may be lost forever.

 Even if the Golden State recovers, it might never be the same place again.